Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Minnesota: July 15

-• Fiscal year organizations: Typically due on the 15th day of the 7th month following fiscal year end
+• Fiscal-year organizations: Typically due on the 15th day of the seventh month after the fiscal year ends

 Best practices for accounting for nonprofits

-Nonprofit organizations must juggle impactful missions with the need for responsible financial tracking and management.
-Here are some key best practices all nonprofits should follow:
+Nonprofit organizations must balance mission-driven work with responsible financial tracking and management.
+Here are some best practices nonprofits should follow:

 1. Establish internal controls.